koaning/tokenwiser/README.md

 > Bag of, not words, but tricks!

-This project contains a couple of useful "tricks" on tokens.
+This project contains a couple of "tricks" on tokens.
 It's a collection of tricks for sparse data that might be trained on a stream of data too.

-# Goal

-We noticed that a lot of benchmarks relied on heavy-weight tools while they did not check if something more lightweight would also work.
-Maybe if we just apply some simple tricks on our tokens we won't need massive language models.

-### Roadmap

-Clean up repo.
+While exploring these tricks was super fun, I do feel like there are plenty of better alternatives than the ideas I explore here.
+In the end, TfIDF + LogReg can be "fine" for a bunch of tasks that don't require embeddings.

+And for embeddings ... there's [embetter](https://github.com/koaning/embetter).

+So I archived this repo.
+Bit of a shame, because I _really_ liked the name of this package.